ArnoSaine/postinumero/packages/config/README.md

 #### `env`

-This source accesses configuration values from environment variables.
-The variable names are unflattened, and JSON values are automatically parsed.
+The `env` source allows you to access configuration values directly from environment variables.
+The `VITE_` prefix is automatically stripped, variable names are unflattened into nested objects, and JSON values are parsed when possible.

-Example environment variables:
+**Example environment variables:**

 ```sh
 VITE_foo=true